Skip to content

 The licence is issued remotely.
 A short visit is usually only needed for the medical and Emirates ID if you take a residence visa.

-See your exact UAE setup cost from the USA
+Build your UAE setup estimate from the USA

 Can a US citizen own a UAE free zone company?
 Yes — a US citizen owns 100% of a UAE free-zone company, with no Emirati partner or sponsor, in every UAE free zone.